 Updated: Sep 22, 2022

 Spend a long weekend taking in the trails and dining of Lake Tahoe and add on a day trip that packs the best of Yosemite National Park into one day.

 Jump ahead to any day, click a link below:

 Jump ahead to other planning tips, click a topic below:

 The hiking trail options below are assuming you are staying near South Lake Tahoe.
 See Lodging for more information.
 On your way to a trailhead, stop at Inspiration Point for panoramic views of Lake Tahoe and a photo.
 You can do one or multiple of these hikes in a day or hike in the morning and then relax at a beach in the afternoon.

-1. Rubicon Trail- A 4.5 mile trail each way.
+1. Rubicon Trail- A 4.5-mile trail each way.
 You will start in D.L.
 Bliss Park and end in Emerald Bay State Park.
-You can add an additional 2 miles to go to Vikingsholm (see #2 below).
+You can add 2 miles to go to Vikingsholm (see #2 below).
 The trail wraps around the edge of the lake, with lake views most of the way.
-There is an elevation gain of 1,381 on the trail that is mainly in a couple areas.
+There is an elevation gain of 1,381 on the trail which is mainly in a couple of areas.
 Much of the trail is flat.